Skip to main content

 NameDescription (per pixel)

-Flood 1-Day 250mFlood product, 1-Day: from current day’s data. (no cloud-shadow masks applied to water detections)
+Flood 1-Day 250mFlood product, 1-Day: from the current day’s data (No cloud-shadow masks applied to water detections)

-Flood 1-Day CS 250mFlood product, 1-Day: from current day’s data. (cloud-shadow masks applied to water detections)
+Flood 1-Day CS 250mFlood product, 1-Day: from the current day’s data (Cloud-shadow masks applied to water detections)

-Flood 2-Day 250mFlood product, 2-Day: from current and previous day’s data.
+Flood 2-Day 250mFlood product, 2-Day: from the current and previous day’s data.

-Flood 3-Day 250mFlood product, 3-Day: from current and previous two day’s data.
+Flood 3-Day 250mFlood product, 3-Day: from the current and the previous two days of data.

 Why are there two 1-day products?
 Which should I use?